 Federal Student Aid, an Office of the U.S. Dept. of Education, helps make a college education possible for everyone by providing more than $150 billion each year in federal student aid.

-FAFSA, or the Free Application for Federal Student Aid is your ticket to all the financial assistance you are eligible for.
+FAFSA, or the Free Application for Federal Student Aid is your ticket to all the financial assistance you may be eligible for.

 In other words, the lesser your EFC is, the more financial aid you’ll be awarded!